12 Tips for Living Well with Migraines

 Learn to delegate

-We're not Superman or Superwoman, and we do ourselves and everyone around us a disservice when we take everything upon ourselves.
-We do not have to do everything ourselves.
-There's nothing at all wrong with delegating.
+You're not Superman or Superwoman, and you do yourself and everyone around you a disservice when you take everything upon yourself.
+You do not have to do everything.
+There's nothing wrong with delegating.

 9 of 12